A topic from the subject of Biochemistry in Chemistry.

 Introduction:

-Hormones are chemical messengers that are produced by glands and transported by the bloodstream to target cells.
+Hormones are chemical messengers produced by glands and transported by the bloodstream to target cells.
 They play a vital role in regulating various physiological processes in the body, including metabolism, growth, development, and reproduction.

 Key Points and Main Concepts: